pip-services/pip-services-docs/content/en/node/cassandra/persistence/_index.md

 Abstract persistence component that stores data in Cassandra and implements a number of CRUD operations over data items with unique ids.

 #### [CassandraPersistence](cassandra_persistence)
-Abstract persistence component that stores data in Cassandra using plain driver.
+Abstract persistence component that stores data in Cassandra using the default driver.

 </div>